Lynn Pasquerella: Career

 Pasquerella is a philosopher whose area of interest is medical ethics.
 She was a fellow in the John Hazen White Sr. Center for Ethics and Public Service and a professor of medical ethics in Alpert Medical School’s Affinity Group Program.

 Pasquerella has received funding through the United States Department of Energy to work on ethical issues related to the Human Genome Project.
 She has also received research grants from the National Endowment for the Humanities, the National Science Foundation, the William and Flora Hewlett Foundation, the American Bar Association, the Council of Graduate Schools, and the United States Office of Research Integrity.
 She was the principal investigator on a $3.5 million NSF ADVANCE grant to promote the careers of women in the science, technology, engineering and mathematics (STEM) disciplines and on a $750,000 NSF–Northeast Alliance for Graduate Education and the Professoriate grant to encourage recruitment of underrepresented groups into the professoriate in STEM fields.

 Pasquerella has served on the boards of Paul Newman's Discovery Center and the Africa Center for Engineering Social Solutions, for which she has also been a project leader in Kenya.
 She has served on the board of directors of the Rectory School, Day Kimball Hospital’s ethics committee and as chair of its Institutional Review Board, the Rhode Island Bio Bank Steering Committee, the Rhode Island Health Department’s Institutional Review Board, and the advisory board for the Women’s Adult Correctional Facility in Rhode Island.

 Since July 2010, Pasquerella has hosted The Academic Minute, a radio segment and podcast featuring a different university-based researcher each day.
 The Academic Minute is produced by Northeast Public Radio in partnership with the American Association of Colleges and Universities.
 In addition to Northeast Public Radio, The Academic Minute, which airs on WAMC, is syndicated to other stations throughout North America and streamed internationally via the web.

 On January 4, 2016, Pasquerella announced that she would be stepping down as president of Mount Holyoke College at the end of the 2016 academic year.
 Pasquerella became the 14th president of the American Association of Colleges and Universities starting July 1, 2016.
 From 2018 to 2021, Pasquerella served as the president of the Phi Beta Kappa Society.
 She serves on the boards of several institutions and organizations, including the Lingnan Foundation Board of Trustees, the Heterodox Academy Advisory Council, the Olin College of Engineering Board of Trustees, and the national Trust for the Humanities.
-She is also a member of the editorial advisory boards of several academic publications, including the Journal of Public Integrity, LearningWell Magazine, the Journal of Brentano and the Aristotelean Tradition, and Public Philosophy Journal.
+She is also a member of the editorial advisory boards of several academic publications, including the Journal of Public Integrity, LearningWell Magazine, the Journal of Brentano and the Aristotelian Tradition, and Public Philosophy Journal.